noodle-run/noodle/CONTRIBUTING.md

 Thank you for your interest in contributing to our project!
 Any contribution is highly appreciated and will be reflected on our project ✨

-First things first, make sure you read our [./CODE_OF_CONDUCT.md](Code of Conduct) to keep our community approachable and respectable.
+First things first, make sure you read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 In this guide, you will get an overview of the project structure and setup, as well as the workflow from opening an issue, creating a PR, reviewing, and merging the PR.